isomerpages/gb-assist/_gov-assist/3-psg.md

 Use the navigation menu **[Pre-scoped IT Solutions](/psg/it-agriculture/)** or **[Pre-scoped Equipment](/psg/eq-agriculture/)** to select the type of solutions you’re interested to find out about and the respective sector your business belongs to.

-*If you’d like to become a pre-qualified vendor for PSG IT solutions, Click <a target="_blank" href="https://www.imda.gov.sg/icmvendors" >here</a> to find out more.*
+*If you’d like to become a pre-qualified vendor for PSG IT solutions, click <a target="_blank" href="https://www.imda.gov.sg/icmvendors" >here</a> to find out more.*

 ***